By: Sandra G. Hassink, MD, FAAP

 Why This is Important:

 The ability to prevent suffering is one of the things that mean the most to me as a pediatrician.
 My colleagues share this belief.
-Over the past few weeks, I have heard from many pediatricians who are working exceptionally hard in their communities to protect our most vulnerable children from the real threat that these diseases pose.
+I have heard from many pediatricians who are working exceptionally hard in their communities to protect our most vulnerable children from the real threat that these diseases pose.

 Why Pediatricians Worry: